A Major Milestone for Osano...and the Industry

-Autorola was established in 2001 and is the largest online wholesale remarketing company outside of the U.S., facilitating used vehicle transactions in 17 European countries, Turkey, Australia, Brazil, Mexico, and the U.S.
+Autorola was established in 2001 and is the largest online wholesale remarketing company for vehicles outside of the U.S. They operate in 17 European countries, including Turkey, Australia, Brazil, Mexico, and the U.S.

 With over 70,000 registered dealers internationally, Autorola found it challenging to keep track of GDPR compliance for its hundreds of new and expiring vendor sites.
 It has several internal actors who can add scripts and cookies to sites, and its vendors have the autonomy to host their own websites with their own branding, but it is Autorola’s responsibility to ensure GDPR compliance.
 The complexity of this architecture made it nearly impossible for Autorola to handle internally.